 Fair's fair, folks.
-You want respect from motorists?
+You want respect on the roads?
 Then you unrepresentative numbskulls should wise up, show some respect yourself, and stop making things worse for the rest of us.

-As for Harley Johnstone, why don't you just fuck off back to Thailand, asshole?
-That Today Tonight story, while alerting thousands of people to what a complete jackass you are, is now threatening to set back cyclist-motorist relations in this country a millennium or so.
-While Australian cyclists have reacted to that video by almost unanimously rejecting you as an unrepresentative disgrace, and while a lot of the comments on the Today Tonight Facebook page are by people wise to your stupidity and the idiocy of your fanatical vegan ideology, those comments also contain a frighteningly large number of nutters expressing some pretty disturbing anti-cycling sentiment.
+As for Harley Johnstone, that Today Tonight story, while alerting thousands of people to what a complete jack@ss you are, is now threatening to set back cyclist-motorist relations in this country a millennium or so.
+While Australian cyclists have reacted to that video by almost unanimously rejecting you as an unrepresentative disgrace, and while a lot of the comments on the Today Tonight Facebook page are by people wise to your sociopathy, those comments also contain a frighteningly large number of nutters expressing some pretty disturbing anti-cycling sentiment.